bacor/DLfM2020/README.md

 ![Two case studies: melodic contour and differentia-antiphon connections](figures/teaser/teaser.jpg?raw=true "The two case studies")

-This repository contains all code for the analyses the paper 'Plainchant in Python: chant21 and two large corpora' submitted to the
+This repository contains all code for the two case studies in the paper 'Plainchant in Python: chant21 and two large corpora' submitted to the
 [Digital Libraries for Musicology 2020](https://dlfm.web.ox.ac.uk/) conference.